 This site is based on revised version of a template design originally by Blaues Ledersofa and updated by Josh Smith to the current CW9009 version available on Github.

-I've made some minor changes to CW9009 template by changing some of the icons around, their colours and adding a webcam image.
-Shortly an additional page will be added to include the Bracknell Fax charts from the UK Met Office which are uploaded every few hours to the NOAA ftp.
+I've made quite a lot of changes to the template with many additional tables in the station records section, imbedded satellite images, webcam images, windy.com weather etc. I've also added a page which includes the Bracknell Fax charts from the UK Met Office which are uploaded every few hours to the NOAA ftp.
 I have written some cron scripts to pull the TIF images every few hours (shortly after release), convert to png, resize, rotate and re-upload to this websites ftp for display.

 About the Station Location

 Loughlinstown is a small suburban area to the south of Dublin

 Loughlinstown was inhabited from at least the Neolithic period when the megalithic portal tomb at Cromlech Fields was constructed circa 2,500 B.C.